openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 <div class='footnote'>CHAPTER 2: ACTIONS & ATTRIBUTES</div>

-# Chapter 2: Actions and Attributes
+# Chapter 2: Actions & Attributes

 The Introduction and Chapter 1 provided you with the core mechanic for action resolution as well as a brief overview of what the different attributes are used for.
 This chapter will delve a little bit deeper, explaining when to make different types of action rolls and how to interpret the results.